 On February 28, 2018, the City issued the Notice of Preparation of a Draft Environmental Impact Report (EIR) for the State Water Interconnection Project (NOP).
-As stated in the NOP, the project will enable delivery of SWP water by wheeling through Metropolitan Water District of Southern California and Calleguas to the City.
+A Draft EIR was prepared to evaluate the potential environmental impacts associated with construction and operation of the Interconnection Pipeline and associated facilities.
+The Draft EIR has been completed and was circulated for a 45-day public review period on February 19, 2019.
+As stated in the Draft EIR, the project will enable delivery of SWP water by wheeling through Metropolitan Water District of Southern California and Calleguas to the City.
 The connection will also facilitate direct delivery of SWP water to United and direct or in-lieu delivery of SWP water to Casitas.
 In addition, the interconnection would allow the City to deliver water to Calleguas during an outage of its imported water supplies.
 The interconnection will be a pipeline used to transport water between Calleguas' and the City's distribution systems.
-The pipeline will be approximately 7 miles in length originating in the south portion of the City, traversing southerly and easterly through unincorporated Ventura County, to the southwestern end of the City of Camarillo.
-The draft EIR is scheduled for release in fall of 2018.
+The pipeline will be approximately 7 miles in length originating in the eastern portion of the City, traversing southerly and easterly through unincorporated Ventura County, to the southwestern end of the City of Camarillo.

-As stated in the NOP, "The proposed State Water Interconnection Project is not anticipated to provide any increased water supply volume for the City.
+As stated in the Draft EIR, "The proposed State Water Interconnection Project is not anticipated to provide any increased water supply volume for the City.
 However, the project would improve system reliability by providing access to a replacement supply source for the water supplies that have been reduced or have otherwise become less available.
 It also could meet a necessary requirement for the VenturaWaterPure Project, since the City may need to demonstrate an available backup supply in order to receive certain State approvals.
 Additionally, SWP water is a near-term option for providing the necessary water to dilute high TDS levels in groundwater to improve system water quality."
 Benefits to the City include making up for losses in annual yield from existing supply sources (Lake Casitas, Ventura River, and groundwater), improving water quality, and providing an emergency/backup supply for Ventura Water's proposed potable reuse project, VenturaWaterPure.
+These operational details will be developed through the project design and planning process and negotiations with project partners.
+These details will be reflected in future CWRRs when available.